dravasp/ccavenuepaymentgatewaywoocommercewordpressseamless/README.md

 ## Merchant Registration
 - Register with CCAvenue Merchant Desk to gain benefits from value-added service providers.
-- Complete merchant onboarding requisites by entering and saving `Merchant ID`, `Access Code`, and `Encryption Key` in Magento Admin.
+- Complete merchant onboarding requisites by entering and saving `Merchant ID`, `Access Code`, and `Encryption Key` in WooCommerce Admin.
 _________________________________________________________________________________________
 - Sign up at `https://www.ccavenue.com` to accept, track, and manage payments-on-the-go with strong business insights leveraged across `CCAvenue Merchant Desk` and `Value Added Service Providers`.
 Offer your valued customers - `discounts across any supply chain and gain that competitive edge over your pre-decessors`.